wallabag/wallabag/en/admin/console_commands.md

  - `wallabag:import:redis-worker`: Useful if you use Redis.
  - `wallabag:install`: (re)Install wallabag
  - `wallabag:tag:all`: Tag all entries for an user using his/her tagging rules.
+ - `wallabag:user:show`: Shows the details for an user.

 wallabag:clean-duplicates
 -------------------------